 Stephen Schwarzman is not important to AI ethics because he has a theory of machine consciousness.

-He is important because he helped pay for some of the places where the argument now gets organized.
+He is important because he helped pay for some of the places where the argument now gets organized, in the same broad philanthropic-institutional category as David Rubenstein's civic giving.

 That distinction matters.
 The archived AmazingJews post treated him as a businessman who made a conspicuously large donation to study the ethics of artificial intelligence.
 True enough.
-But the more durable story is that Schwarzman used philanthropic scale to shape how elite universities positioned themselves for the computing age: not only around technical capacity, but around the claim that ethics, humanities, and public reasoning had to sit nearby.
+But the more durable story is that Schwarzman used philanthropic scale to shape how elite universities positioned themselves for the computing age: around technical capacity and around the claim that ethics, humanities, and public reasoning had to sit nearby.

 His money arrived with institutional ambitions attached